 He/she is also able to reset the selection criteria by pressing the Reset button

-Figure 2a: Step 2 – Extraction of the data in table format
+Figure 2a: Step 2 – Extraction of data in table format

 An additional functionality of the application offers the opportunity to

-download the selected data at an excel format or CSV format.
+download the selected data in an excel format or CSV format.
 This can be

 done by hovering the Download button at the end of the table (Fig. 2b).